se-panfilov/bdate/README.md

 **Required**:

-`b-model` - Object where selected date will be store (also may be used as init value)
+`b-model` - Object where selected date will be stored (also may be used as init value)

 `b-source` - Object (json) where we take available dates

 **Optional**:

-`b-input-id` - Provides id for directive's input element
+`b-input-id` - Provides id for the directive's input element

-`b-root-id` - Provides id for directive's root element
+`b-root-id` - Provides id for the directive's root element

-`b-popup-id` - Provides id for directive's popup element
+`b-popup-id` - Provides id for the directive's popup element

 **Expected json format**: